eonist/HybridCamera/README.md

 ### Todo:
 - Add support for more orientation modes (Currently only supports portrait)
 - Add support for error resolution from the POV of initiating the camera
-- Make Record button etc with AutoLayout
+- Make UI with AutoLayout 👈
-- Make lib carthage support
+- Make lib carthage support ✅
-- Add Spatial, Chaplin, Popsicle to HybridCam
+- Add Spatial, Chaplin, Popsicle as an option to HybridCam 👈